trinamntn08/3DWorld/README.md

 - [GLM](https://glm.g-truc.net/0.9.9/index.html): The OpenGL Mathematics library for vector and matrix math.
 - [Assimp](https://www.assimp.org/): An Open Asset Import Library for loading 3D models.

-These libraries are essential for enabling the functionality of the 3D visualizer project.
+These libraries are essential for enabling the functionality of the 3D World project.
 Be sure to install them before proceeding.